 Côte d’Ivoire: Taï National Park, Banco National Park, Comoé National Park, Marahoué National Park, Classified Forests of Cavally and Goin-Débé.

-Liberia: Grebo National Forest and Sapo National Park.
+Liberia: Grebo-Krahn National Park, future Krahn-Bassa National Park and Sapo National Park.

-Guinea: Nationwide survey, Foutah Djallon Bafing Region, Guinea Alumina Corporation and Compagnie des Bauxites de Guinée mining concessions.
+Guinea: Nationwide survey, Foutah Djallon Bafing Region, Guinea Alumina Corporation and Compagnie des Bauxites de Guinée mining concessions, Moyen-Bafing National Park, future Pinselli-Soyah-Sabouyah National Park.